joshithakg/GWC_SIP2025/README.md

 - Hope Meter: Reflects the player’s emotional state and choices throughout the game.
 - Interactive Pet Companion: Players can pet and interact with a dog that responds dynamically.
 - Dynamic Backgrounds: Scenes change based on the story progression and player choices.
-- Book Interactions: Players can read in-game books, with events triggered by player-dog interactions.
+- Interactions: Players can interact with sprites which influences much bigger decisions.

 ### How I Built It
-- Language / Libraries: JavaScript + p5.js + p5.play (for sprites/buttons).
+- Language / Libraries: JavaScript + p5.js + p5.play.
 - I worked on this entirely in Replit, coding and testing iteratively.

 ### Struggles & What I Learned